monatopotato/CHAMMI-75/benchmarks/jumpcp1/ReadMe.md

   \ --batch_size 128
 ```

-###
- Flag Documentation
+### Flag Documentation

--

-`--model`
-: Type of model architecture to use for feature extraction (e.g., `vit` for Vision Transformer).
+- `--model`: Type of model architecture to use for feature extraction (e.g., `vit` for Vision Transformer).
 Specifies which model backbone will generate the feature embeddings.
--

-`--model_path`
-: Path to the pretrained model checkpoint/weights file.
+- `--model_path`: Path to the pretrained model checkpoint/weights file.
 This should be a `.pth` file containing the model weights.
 Example: `/scr/vidit/DINO_CHAMMI-75_LARGE_DATASET/checkpoint.pth`

--

-`--root_dir`
-: Path to the root directory of the Jump-CP dataset.
+- `--root_dir`: Path to the root directory of the Jump-CP dataset.
 This directory should contain all the image files and metadata for the Jump-CP compound screening dataset.
--

-`--feat_dir`
-: Output directory where extracted features will be saved.
+- `--feat_dir`: Output directory where extracted features will be saved.
 The script will create feature files (typically in `.npy` or `.pt` format) in this location.
 Create this directory beforehand if it doesn't exist.
--

-`--batch_size`
-: Number of images to process per batch during feature extraction (typical values: 64, 128, 256).
+- `--batch_size`: Number of images to process per batch during feature extraction (typical values: 64, 128, 256).
 Adjust based on available GPU memory—reduce if you encounter out-of-memory errors.

-###
- Output
+### Output

 The script generates feature files containing embeddings extracted from the model.
-These features are saved in
-`--feat_dir`
- and used in subsequent aggregation and evaluation steps.
+These features are saved in `--feat_dir` and used in subsequent aggregation and evaluation steps.
 ---

-##
- Well-Level Profile Aggregation
+## Well-Level Profile Aggregation

-###
- Command
+### Command

 ```
 bash